Woodcross

-Woodcross is a residential area of Coseley, West Midlands, England.
-It is set within the City of Wolverhampton, though the area traditionally existed within the boundaries of Sedgley and later Coseley until 1966.
+Woodcross is a residential area of Wolverhampton, West Midlands, England.
+The area traditionally existed within the boundaries of Sedgley and later Coseley until 1966.

 History

-The first known record of the name was in 1614, where it was recorded as Woodcrosse - likely meaning 'the cross at the wood' or 'the wooden cross'.
+The first known record of the name was in 1614, where it was recorded as Woodcrosse – likely meaning 'the cross at the wood' or 'the wooden cross'.

 Prior to 1930, Woodcross was a largely rural area which consisted of a few residential properties on the slope of Beacon Hill as well as extensive farmland.
 But over the next 40 years, the area was heavily developed for housing (most of which was built by Coseley UDC).

 Woodcross borders Ettingshall and Lanesfield to the north, Sedgley to the west, Woodsetton to the south and Coseley / Roseville to the south and east.